awsdocs/amazon-rds-user-guide/doc_source/oracle-multitenant.md

 RDS for Oracle supports the single\-tenant configuration of the Oracle multitenant architecture\.
 This means that an RDS for Oracle DB instance can contain only one PDB\.
 You name the PDB when you create your DB instance\.
 The CDB name defaults to `RDSCDB` and can't be changed\.

-In RDS for Oracle, you interact with the PDB rather than the CDB\.
+In RDS for Oracle, your client application interacts with the PDB rather than the CDB\.
 Your experience with a PDB is mostly identical to your experience with a non\-CDB\.
 You use the same Amazon RDS APIs in the single\-tenant configuration as you do in the non\-CDB architecture\.
 You can't access the CDB itself\.

 ### Creation and conversion options in a CDB<a name="oracle-cdb-creation-conversion"></a>